AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/prerequisites.md

 ### Amazon Seller Central

 The app type of Amazon Sales Channel is **Private Seller**.
-Be sure to specify this integration type as you configure your instance.
+Specify this integration type when you configure your instance.
 See [Determine app type](https://developer-docs.amazon.com/sp-api/docs/determine-app-type) for more information.

 1. [Register yourself as a private developer](https://developer-docs.amazon.com/sp-api/docs/registering-as-a-developer#to-register-as-a-private-developer-for-private-seller-applications).